Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsection{Impact of CSI Imperfection and Robustness Analysis}

-A critical requirement for practical backscatter deployments is resilience to CSI estimation errors, which are prevalent due to the low-power nature of the tag.
-We evaluate the robustness of the proposed BC-TAS framework under three regimes: Perfect CSI (P-CSI), 5\% estimation error ($csi\_error\_low = 0.05$), and a severe 20\% error condition ($csi\_error\_high = 0.2$).

-As illustrated in Fig. \ref{fig:sota_comparison}, the BC-TAS (Perfect) configuration defines the heuristic's lower bound, tracking closely with the MD-OFDM (Max Gain) ceiling until approximately 10 dB SNR.
-In this regime, the system effectively exploits the full spatial-frequency diversity available in the TGn Model F environment.
+Practical backscatter deployments require resilience to CSI estimation errors, which are prevalent due to the low-power nature of the tag.
+We evaluate the BC-TAS framework under three regimes: Perfect CSI (P-CSI), 5\% estimation error, and 20\% error.
+As illustrated in Fig.~\ref{fig:sota_comparison}, the P-CSI configuration tracks the MD-OFDM ceiling until 10~dB SNR, effectively exploiting the full spatial-frequency diversity of the TGn Model F environment.

-\begin{itemize} \item \textit{Moderate Imperfection (5\% Error):} Under a 5\% CSI estimation error, the BC-TAS model exhibits a negligible SNR penalty of approximately 1.5 dB at a target BER of $10^{-3}$.
-Notably, the diversity slope remains steep, indicating that the multi-objective selection metric is still capable of identifying favorable subcarrier-antenna mappings despite minor phase and magnitude perturbations. \item \textit{Severe Imperfection (20\% Error):} At 20\% error, the system encounters a performance floor at a BER of $\approx 1.8 \times 10^{-2}$.
-While the high error rate significantly degrades the selection accuracy, the proposed BC-TAS (20\% Error) remarkably maintains a lower BER than the Norm-Based TAS and MMSE 4x4 baselines in the low-to-mid SNR regions (0--8 dB). \end{itemize}

-The distinct robustness of the proposed model over NBAS is attributed to the fundamental difference in their selection logic.
-While the performance of NBAS \cite{SOTA_5_NBAS} collapses under severe 20\% CSI error—often erroneously selecting a "weak" antenna path due to noisy norm estimations—the multi-objective BC-TAS remains more resilient.
-By considering the average channel state across all 256 subcarriers through its heuristic metric, BC-TAS provides a "smoothing" effect against noise.
-This prevents the selection of consistently poor paths, ensuring that the probability of selecting a deep-fade antenna across the entire bandwidth is significantly minimized, thereby maintaining a reliable communication link even under high CSI aging or estimation error.
+Under moderate imperfection (5\% error), BC-TAS exhibits a negligible 1.5~dB SNR penalty at a BER of $10^{-3}$ while maintaining a steep diversity slope.
+Under severe imperfection (20\% error), the system encounters a performance floor at $\approx 1.8 \times 10^{-2}$.
+Despite this, BC-TAS (20\% Error) maintains a lower BER than both NBAS and MMSE 4$\times$4 baselines in the 0--8~dB SNR range.
+This robustness stems from the selection logic: while NBAS \cite{SOTA_5_NBAS} collapses by erroneously selecting weak paths due to noisy norm estimations, the multi-objective BC-TAS provides a "smoothing" effect.
+By considering the aggregate channel state across all 256 subcarriers, BC-TAS minimizes the probability of selecting deep-fade antennas, ensuring link reliability even under high CSI aging or estimation error.